 We have embarked on an exciting new journey of sustainability.
 From creating new organic gardens to protecting our UNESCO World Biosphere Reserve, we believe in Voting for the Planet.

 As we're lucky enough to live in the stunning Baa Atoll UNESCO World Biosphere Reserve, we are committed to marine conservation.
-We're striving to reduce all single-use plastics (that can end up in the ocean and harm marine-life) and to work in harmony with the natural bounty of the area.
+We're striving to reduce all single-use plastics (that can end up in the ocean and harm marine life) and to work in harmony with the natural bounty of the area.
 We have a water bottling plant on the island to provide our guests and Amilla Islanders with pure water; negating the need for plastic bottles.
-Just one of the ways we're doing our bit for the environment.
+Just one of the ways we're doing our bit for the environment among the other Maldives eco friendly luxury resorts out there.

 HOMEMADE @ AMILLA